mikeywaites/kim/docs/source/index.rst

 --------------

-Learn all of Kim's features with these simple step-by-step instructions or check out the quickstart guidde for a rapid overview to get you going.
+Learn all of Kim's features with these simple step-by-step instructions or check out the quickstart guide for a rapid overview to get going quickly.

 .. toctree::
    :maxdepth: 2